Stepped Up Basis Reform: Biden’s Middle-Class Tax Hike?

 What would Anne owe Uncle Sam?
 If she were to sell the house under the current rules, she would owe little or nothing.
 The basis for the condo would have been stepped up when she inherited it from her uncle—from $100,000 to fair market value, which would have been the same or very close to the $600,000 sale price.

-If Biden were to nix stepped up basis, then she would owe significant taxes on the inherited property.
+If Biden were to nix stepped up basis, then she could owe significant taxes on the inherited property.
 How much?
-To figure that out we need to know:

 - Anne’s gain: $500,000